tripleten-externships/qa-percruit/GIT_USAGE.md

 git commit -m "chris/login-auth-tests: added login success and logout scenarios"
 ```

-You can verify the commit worked with:
+You can verify the commit worked by doing this:

 ```bash
 git log --oneline -1